dombisza/cka/README.md

 # cka
 CKA exam preparation notes and practice questions.

-The cluster I used for pactising is a 3 node kubeadm bootstrapped cluster run on OTC ECS'es.
+The cluster I used for pacticing is a 3 node kubeadm bootstrapped cluster run on OTC ECS'es.

 ```bash
 linux@sdombi-k8s-master:~$ kubectl get nodes -owide